TranKien-n/MASIV-Intern-Test/README.md

 Optional revisions that can be added:

-- Full HuggingFace LLM integration
+- More capable HuggingFace model
-- UML diagram export
-- Cloud deployment instructions
+- Additional UI polish

 ---